by Jack Waymire

 No, they are not.
 Then why is there so much confusion?
 It starts with stockbrokers telling investors they are financial advisors.
 They make this false claim because they know most investors do not want salesmen investing their assets.
-Their solution is to masquerade as financial advisors to reduce sales resistance.
+Their solution is to masquerade as financial advisor to reduce sales resistance.
 The result is confused investors and some very happy stockbrokers who make a lot of money.

 Is Deception Legal?